Bryntum

 After the Gantt chart is refreshed with the new tasks, we call the addTaskCheckboxes function so that the dependency checkboxes are updated.
 You’ll see that at the start of the addTaskCheckboxes function, the checkboxes <fieldset> container is cleared before adding the new dependencies by setting the innerHTML to an empty string.

-We also need to create the checkboxes when the Gantt chart is first created.
-Add the following function call below the showGantt() line in the fetchData function:
+7. In main.js, add the following function call below the showGantt() line in the fetchData function:

 addTaskCheckboxes();